 By the way, the higher the intensity of a grow light, the larger its coverage area.

-To grow your peppers sustainably, you also need an efficient grow light and not just a bright one.
+To grow your peppers sustainably, you need an efficient grow light, not just a bright one.

 You can assess the efficiency of an LED grow light using a unit of measurement called PPF efficacy.

 For sustainable growth, you need to choose a grow light with a PPF efficacy rate above 2 μmol/J.

 Our Top Two Grow Light Recommendations For Pepper Plants

 HLG Quantum Boards (QBs) are the perfect choice for peppers.
 They’re great for all heavy-flowering and fruiting high-light plants.